Gartner Blog Network

 • Business Continuity introduced by Gartner in April 2009 in response to the potential Swine Flu pandemic, and providing Business Continuity advice in response to events.
 Included in Gartner Blog Home.

-• Mastering The Hype Cycle (has been dormant but is now active again).
+• Mastering The Hype Cycle (sometimes dormant, sometimes active – keep watching).
 Authored by Jackie Fenn** and Mark Raskino** who work within Emerging Trends and Technologies.

-• Office of the Ombudsman (postings seem to emerge in twos and threes a year or so apart).
+• Office of the Ombudsman Postings seem to emerge in twos and threes a year or so apart; there is one recent posting reporting changes to copyright policy.
 Insight if you want to understand Gartner's policies and processes.

 • The following legacy blogs are no longer active: